stefanlnt23/e-mail_sender/README.md

 ![alt text](https://github.com/stefanlnt23/e-mail_sender/blob/main/img/x3.png "Tex2s")

 ### Troll your friends!
-### With this bot you can send up to 2000 e-mails daily automaticaly just with 1 click, you can edit the "my_dictionary.json" file with what content you want just keep the same order  you want like this:
+### With this bot you can send up to 2000 e-mails daily automaticaly just with 1 click, you can edit the "my_dictionary.json" file with what content you want, just keep the same order like this:

 ![alt text](https://github.com/stefanlnt23/e-mail_sender/blob/main/img/x5.png "Text5")